 - Who needs to get pneumococcal vaccines?

-All infants, young children, and adults age 65 and older need to get the pneumococcal vaccine.
+All infants, young children, and adults age 65 years and older need to get vaccinated against pneumococcal disease.

 See the routine vaccination schedule for: